-While the CBD industry has been legalized in many parts of the United States, among other countries around the world, banking for CBD businesses remains somewhat elusive due to the associated risks.
+While the CBD industry has been legalized in many parts of the United States and other countries worldwide, banking for CBD businesses remains somewhat elusive due to the associated risks.
 So, if you’d like to find out how to set up a bank account for your CBD business, we have the answer.

 Despite the tremendous growth of the CBD industry after the US government took hemp-derived products off the Schedule 1 substances list, commercial banks have been hesitant to provide business solutions for CBD companies.
 However, a few banks, primarily online, offer services for CBD businesses.